troyzhangchu/Udacity-MLE-Nanodegree/README.md

 In Step 8, we use Flask to deploy our model and run a web app.
 Finally, we can test our own out-of-sample pictures on the website!

 ### Experiments
 The scratch CNN model has 12% accuracy on the test set, while the transfer-learning CNN model has 82% accuracy on the test set.
-The training time for these two models are very similar, but the transfer-learning method performs much better.
+The training time for these two models is very similar, but the transfer-learning method performs much better.

 ### Results
 We built a simple website to display our app.